Battlefield 2142: Assault Lines

 Assault Lines mode is similar to Conquest, but with a couple of major differences.
 Most asymmetrical Conquest maps feature the PAC as the attacking force with the EU defending, whereas Assault Lines reverses the roles.
 In Assault Lines, the APCs on Port Bavaria and the Goliath are spawn points for troops, much like they are in Titan mode, however the Goliath may not be stolen by the other team.
 Finally, the PAC home base cannot be captured until every other base on the map belongs to the EU team before they can begin claiming the base as their own.
 Completion of this awards a pin to those playing as EU at the time, players who switch teams after the home base has been captured do not receive the pin.
 If the PAC successfully recaptures the base and controls at least one other point on the map then it becomes locked again while the EU can not lock this point even through controlling all other points on the map.

+Reception

-ReceptionNorthern Strike received "generally favorable reviews", albeit slightly less than the original Battlefield 2142, according to Metacritic.
+Northern Strike received "generally favorable reviews", albeit slightly less than the original Battlefield 2142, according to Metacritic.